 Color Collector

 Columbia SC has just what you need to brighten up your day: murals!
-Let’s start across the river in Cayce with Paint the Town.
-Moving on to the Interactive Art Park in West Columbia, there’s a new mural at Art on State.
-Just remember, now is a time to look and not touch.
+Let’s start across the river in Cayce with a colorful mural featuring various lizards at Paint the Town.
+Moving on to West Columbia, the city's newest mural beautifully depicts the city's highlights.

 You can’t miss the Five Points Postcard Mural, featuring Columbia SC icons.

-If you’ve got the time (and gas) drive out to Candi Ln, along the Saluda River see Saluda in Bloom, a bright piece encouraging visitors to care for our rivers.
+If you’ve got the time, drive out to Candi Lane, along the Saluda River see Saluda in Bloom, a bright piece encouraging visitors to care for our rivers.
 You’ll find plenty more murals as you take a drive up North Main.
 Grow Together and Growing Together are a colorful and playful pair of murals you’ll find up this way.

 History Buff